PhD Course Description

-The expected workload includes the production of a blog entry prior to the workshop, dialogue with other participants, the production of a joint output, and a joint presentation of this output at the CLICK festival.
-PhD students can be awarded ECTS points for their participation.
-Participants are also encouraged to submit regular papers for the conference and attend the conference events.
+Participation in the course includes the production of a blog entry prior to the workshop, dialogue and co-production online with other participants, the production of a joint project, and a joint presentation of this output at the Click Festival.
+PhD students can be awarded 2.5 ECTS for their full participation.
+Furthermore, participants are encouraged to submit regular papers for the conference and attend the conference events.

 The workshop can accommodate up to 20 participants, groups will consist of 3-4 persons.
-Selection will be based on how well their interests fit within the overall theme of the conference and with an aim of generating variety within the group (in terms of research subject, disciplinary background, practical/theoretical approach etc.).
+Selection will be based on how well the submitted project fits within the overall theme of the conference and course topic and also aimed at generating variety within the group (in terms of research subject, disciplinary background, practical/theoretical approach etc.).

-Send a short note (about 200 words) explaining your interest in the course and a short bio to Jonas Jørgensen at email@example.com with the subject line: “POM PhD” no later than March 1.
+Send a short note (200 words) explaining your interest in the workshop and a short bio to Jonas Jørgensen (email@example.com) or David Kadish (firstname.lastname@example.org) no later than the 15th of March.